soufatn/ruby-tutorial/00-First-Test.md

     $ rails generate rspec:install

-Create a spec/sauce_helper.rb file and configure the platforms you wish to test on:
+Set up your spec_helper and create a template sauce_helper, by running:
+    $ rake sauce:install

+Now, open the new spec/spec_helper.rb file, add a ```require "sauce/capybara" and configure your desired test platforms:

 ```ruby
 require "sauce"